Greece–Japan relations: Economic and trading relations

 Although there is a substantial volume of trade between the two countries, the balance is disproportionately in Japan's favour, at a ratio of about 1:10.
 This is because most Japanese exports to Greece are hi-tech and industrial products, while Greek exports are agricultural produce, marble, etc. However, recent years have seen a steady increase in Greek exports, which is indicative of the potential and marked competitiveness of Greek businesses on the Japanese market.

 One area in which Greece is particularly dynamic is shipping, with a steadily rising volume of orders and ships being constructed in Japanese yards.
 It is estimated that these orders are worth 2 billion dollars each year.

 Greece is one of the countries where Japanese investment remains low, but Japanese companies have expressed keen interest in cooperation with Greek businesses in the investment sector, while annual exchange visits of business delegations from each side are doing much to promote trade and investment through better understanding of the specific features of the two markets.
 Within this context Greece had its own pavilion at the 2005 international trade fair in Aichi, Japan.

 The number of tourists visiting Greece from Japan has been rising steadily in recent years.
 About 80,000 Japanese tourists visit the country each year.
 Even larger numbers are expected in the future, following the huge publicity which Greece enjoyed during the Olympic Year 2004.

-In 2000 the Greek-Japanese Chamber of Commerce was established as a non-profit organization, as the successful progress of the Association of Hellenic Japanese Business Co-operation.
+In 2000, the Greek-Japanese Chamber of Commerce was established as a non-profit organization, as the successful progress of the Association of Hellenic Japanese Business Co-operation.
 The Greek-Japanese Chamber is aiming towards promoting mutual economic, commercial and business relations between Greece and Japan.

 Cultural relations

+The Irish-Greek Lafcadio Hearn became a significant figure in Japanese literature.

 In 1999 celebratory cultural events were organized on both sides to mark the centenary of the establishment of diplomatic relations between Greece and Japan.

-Over recent years in particular there has been intense cultural exchange.
+Over recent years, there has been rise in cultural exchange.
 Within the context of the Cultural Months envisaged in the Greece-Japan Action Plan in the run-up to the 2004 Olympics, numerous cultural events were organized in both countries, all highly successful, well-attended and extensively covered by the media.
 To mention a few examples: